brada954/restshell-splitio/README.md

-# Restshell SplitIO
+# Restshell Split.io

-Commands to be included with Restshell to access Split IO configurations
+Commands to be included with Restshell to access Split.io configurations

 ## Build instructions